-- promote their development; - minimize the occurrence of secondary disabilities (see list below in "Adult Diagnosis -
+- promote their development; - minimize the occurrence of secondary disabilities (see list below in "Adult Diagnosis - Recommendations"); - identify and support previously unidentified siblings, and

-- ☐ Consider referral for assessment to an appropriate resource for your community, preferably a multidisciplinary FASD team. - Referral guidelines include: - known substantial prenatal alcohol exposure (maternal intake ≥7 drinks per week or ≥3 drinks on multiple occasions), or if there is - unknown prenatal alcohol exposure, but - caregiver or parental concern, or - three facial features (as above), or - ≥1 facial feature plus height or weight deficit, or - ≥1facial feature plus central nervous system abnormalities^{8,9} - □ Consider the use of screening tools, such as the "Neurobehavioural Screening Tool" and "Maternal Drinking Guide: Factsheet and Tool" (Be aware of the lack of demonstrated validity and reliability of existing FASD screening tools and the potential adverse effects of screening in the absence of, or long delays in, access to facilities able to provide diagnostic evaluation.) - ☐ Consider consultation with a medical geneticist to rule out other conditions of environmental or genetic etiology.
-1,6
+- Consider referral for assessment to an appropriate resource for your community, preferably a multidisciplinary FASD team. - Referral guidelines include: - known substantial prenatal alcohol exposure (maternal intake ≥7 drinks per week and/or 2 or more binge episodes of ≥4 drinks per occasion), or if there is - unknown prenatal alcohol exposure, but - caregiver or parental concern, or - three facial features (as above), or - ≥1facial feature plus central nervous system abnormalities^{8,9} - Consider the use of screening tools, such as the "Neurobehavioural Screening Tool" and "Maternal Drinking Guide: Factsheet and Tool" (Be aware of the lack of demonstrated validity and reliability of existing FASD screening tools and the potential adverse effects of screening in the absence of, or long delays in, access to facilities able to provide diagnostic evaluation.) - Consider consultation with a medical geneticist to rule out other conditions of environmental or genetic etiology.^{1,6} seek to prevent subsequent pregnancies affected by alcohol.7